egel/egel.github.io/_posts/2023-04-30-home-k8s-cluster.md

 ### Enable kernel modules & disable swap

-Enable kernel modules and add them to file for permament effect after reboot
+Enable kernel modules and add them to the file for a permanent effect after rebooting the machine.

 ```bash
 $ sudo modprobe overlay